IPGP/geodezyx/docsrc/source/cookbook.rst

 Read and import geodetic time series
 ------------------------------------

-The toolbox is designed to import and pre-process a wide range of geodetic GNSS Time Series.
+`geodezyx` is designed to import and pre-process a wide range of geodetic GNSS Time Series.

 Read the dedicated Jupyter notebook stored in  ``<...>/geodezyx/000_exemples/timeseries_reader``